 - weeds grow quickly and since resource acquisition is strongly tied to plant size, growing quickly allows weeds to be very effective competitors

 - weeds readily reproduce, allowing for their perpetuation on a site and producing a substantial ‘seed bank’ of seeds in the soil.
-Although most weed seeds germinate readily, not all do, and some seeds remain viable for tens of years, meaning that ungerminated weed seeds remain in the soil for prolonged time periods
+Although most of their seeds germinate readily, not all do, and some seeds remain viable for tens of years, meaning that ungerminated weed seeds remain in the soil for prolonged time periods

 While the above apply to annual weeds, there are also perennial weeds which reproduce readily from fragmented roots which may be produced by tilling.
 Why till? because most crops are annuals and they would have a very hard time competing against already established plants.
 But note that tilling ‘plays into the weed’s strength’: it is a form of disturbance which is generally something that weeds require.